noradlb/Network-Speed-Monitor/README.md

 - .NET Framework 4.6.1 or higher
 - VB.NET Windows Forms Project

-### Step 1: Add the Control to Your Project
+## Step 1: Add the Control to Your Project

-1. Copy the `ArrowIndicator.vb` file to your project
+1. Copy the `ArrowIndicator.vb` file to your project.
-2. Build the project
+2. Build the project.
-3. The control will appear in the Toolbox
+3. The control will appear in the Toolbox.

+---

-### Step 2: Add to Form
+## Step 2: Add to Form

 ```vb.net
 ' Create the control programmatically
 Dim indicator As New ArrowIndicator()